Trace Anomaly of Cold Dense Matter Constrained by Collective Flow

 one systematically scans the full stiffness range of the SNM EOS at suprasaturation densities.

 The corresponding energy per nucleon $E(\rho,\delta)$ in isospin-asymmetric nuclear matter is given by

-where $E_F^0$ is the nucleon Fermi energy at $\rho_0$ and $E_{\rm sym}(\rho)$ is the nuclear symmetry energy.
+where $E_F^0$ is the Fermi energy of a free nucleon gas at $\rho_0$ and $E_{\rm sym}(\rho)$ is the nuclear symmetry energy.
 In analyzing the GSI flow data, we adopt a conservative prior range $K=180$--400~MeV.
-As shown in the upper panel of Fig.~\ref{phi12}, for a typical isospin asymmetry $\delta\simeq 0.2$ achievable in heavy-ion collisions and a linear $E_{\rm sym}(\rho)$ motivated by relativistic mean-field models, the ratio $\phi=P/\varepsilon$, with $P(\rho)=\rho^2\,dE(\rho,\delta)/d\rho$ and $\varepsilon=\rho E(\rho,\delta)$, spans a wide range at suprasaturation densities.
-Moreover, as illustrated in the lower panel of Fig.~\ref{phi12}, varying $E_{\rm sym}(\rho)$ within its current empirical uncertainties \cite{Li26a} induces only a weak effect on $\phi$, reflecting the dominance of the SNM EOS in both pressure and energy density.
+As shown in the upper panel of Fig.~\ref{phi12} from SNM to pure neutron matter (PNM), for a typical isospin asymmetry $\delta\simeq 0.2$ achievable in heavy-ion collisions and a linear $E_{\rm sym}(\rho)$ motivated by relativistic mean-field models \cite{Chuck,Dut14}, the ratio $w=P/\varepsilon$ obtained with $P(\rho)=\rho^2\,dE(\rho,\delta)/d\rho$, spans a wide range at suprasaturation densities.